FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Related Work

 \paragraph{Temporal-aware 3D Object Detection.} Temporal fusion has emerged as a hot research topic in the field of 3D object detection for its ability to enhance detection stability and perception of target motion.
-BEVFormer~\citep{li2022bevformer} uses spatiotemporal attention to fuse the historical BEV feature of the previous frame with current image features.
+BEVFormer~\citep{li2022bevformer} uses spatiotemporal attention to fuse the historical BEV features of the previous frame with current image features.
 BEVDet4D~\citep{huang2022bevdet4d} employs concatenation to fuse temporally aligned BEV features from adjacent frames.
 SOLOFusion~\citep{park2022time} further leverages this approach to achieve long-term temporal fusion.
 Some methods perform temporal information fusion directly on the original feature sequences based on query.
 For instance, PETRv2~\citep{liu2022petrv2} employs global attention and temporal position encoding to fuse temporal information, while Sparse4D~\citep{lin2022sparse4d} models the relationship between multiple frames based on sparse attention.
+Additionally, StreamPETR~\citep{wang2023exploring} introduces a method for long-term fusion by leveraging object queries from past frames.